hildasandberg/cygni-talent-tdd-in-practice/README.md

 # ci-tdd-java-template
-A little template used for explaining CI and TDD
+A little template used for explaining CI, TDD and Code Coverage.

 # Introduction
 This project is suppose to be used as a helper project when demonstrating and